Parsa-Rajabi/CIS-485/docs/ai-policy.md

 **Please note that this policy on the use of AI tools is up for change as the term progresses.
 Changes will be communicated in-class and via this page.**

-Questions about this policy can be directed to the instructor via email with the following email header: _[COMP 350 - AI Policy]_.

 ### Acknowledgements

+This policy was developed based on the output of our in-class activity and discussion on September 16.

-This policy was originally developed by [Dongwook Yoon](https://dwyoon.com/) at UBC and refined through the feedback of students from multiple courses at UBC, SFU, Northeastern University and UFV.
+The original inspiration for this policy came from [Dongwook Yoon](https://dwyoon.com/) at UBC and similiar versions were implemented in courses across UBC, SFU, UFV and Northeastern University.